Insurance Requirement for F-1 Students

 To find an Aetna provider (doctor, urgent care, etc.):

-It is best to locate an Aetna doctor, urgent care center, and emergency room near you before you get sick.
-Always verify the provider is part of the Aetna Passport to Healthcare® Primary PPO Network before you receive treatment.
+It is best to locate an Anthem Blue Cross doctor, urgent care center, and emergency room near you before you get sick.
+Always verify the provider is part of the Anthem Blue Cross PPO (Prudent Buyer) Network before you receive treatment.

 Once you have purchased your health insurance through Relation Insurance Services, a list of enrolled students will be updated and sent directly to the Office of International Programs the following business day.
 You will not need to provide proof of insurance enrollment yourself unless requested by a CCSF OIP staff member.
 Intensive English Program (IEP) students will need to provide proof of health insurance enrollment to the IEP coordinator when requested.

 Generally speaking, no other insurance policies will be accepted as a substitute for the one that CCSF requires.
 Insurance coverage must be purchased and renewed each semester as directed by the CCSF Office of International Programs.
 International students attending CCSF are required to purchase the medical insurance policy authorized by CCSF, unless the student has health insurance through their spouse, domestic partner, or parent's employer here in the US or through a governmental scholarship.
 In both cases, the insurance company must be in full compliance with applicable US federal laws and the Claims Administration must be based in the USA.
 The policy must also meet the college's requirements.
-If you feel that you qualify for a waiver, please come to the Office of International Programs (Cloud Hall 212) to ask for a "Request for Waiver for Health Insurance" or email email@example.com.
+If you feel that you qualify for a waiver, please email email@example.com to ask for a "Request for Waiver for Health Insurance".
 Proof of benefits/coverage is required and each waiver must be evaluated and approved on its own merits.
 Granting of a waiver will only be given if the paperwork is complete and the substitute health insurance policy meets all requirements.